google/flatbuffers/docs/source/Building.md

 # Building

+There are project files for Visual Studio and Xcode that should allow you to build the compiler `flatc`, the samples and the tests out of the box.

-The system comes with a `cmake` file that should allow you to build the compiler `flatc` and the tests (optionally).
+Alternatively, the distribution comes with a `cmake` file that should allow you to build project/make files for any platform.
 For details on `cmake`, see
 <http://www.cmake.org>.
 In brief, depending on your platform, use one of
 e.g.: